PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 ```
 dfx canister install --all
 ```
+The generated canister id-s are located in `.dfx/local/canister_ids.json`.
 Copy the canister id for `crud_assets`.
 For me it is `ryjl3-tyaaa-aaaaa-aaaba-cai`.
-You can access the application using the assets' canister id in any browser.
+You can access the application using the assets' canister id in any browser like this:
 ```
  http://127.0.0.1:8000/?canisterId=ryjl3-tyaaa-aaaaa-aaaba-cai
 ```
-The generated code greets you with a popup.
+The application's generated code greets you with a popup.
 Try it out.

 ## Using React